Atomic Rooster: Original period (1969–1975)

 In the summer of 1969, the Crazy World of Arthur Brown split in the middle of a second US tour.
-Keyboardist Vincent Crane and drummer Carl Palmer decided to leave Arthur Brown and return to England – their date of travel being Friday 13 June 1969, which was the year of the rooster in the Chinese calendar – and arranged a meeting with Brian Jones, who had just been let go from the Rolling Stones, to discuss a collaboration.
+Keyboardist Vincent Crane and drummer Carl Palmer left, returning to England to discuss a collaboration with Brian Jones, who had just been let go from the Rolling Stones.
 After Jones's death on 3 July 1969, they adopted the name Atomic Rooster (with influence from the US band Rhinoceros) and soon recruited Nick Graham on bass and vocals.
 They followed with what had been the Crazy World of Arthur Brown arrangement of vocals, organ, bass and drums.

-They soon undertook live dates around London; at their first headlining gig at the London Lyceum on 29 August 1969, the opening act was Deep Purple.
+They undertook live dates around London; at their first headlining gig at the London Lyceum on 29 August 1969, the opening act was Deep Purple.
 They eventually struck a deal with B & C Records and began recording their debut album in December 1969.
 Their first LP, Atomic Roooster, was released in February 1970, along with a single, "Friday the 13th".

-By March, Crane felt it was best that they add a guitarist and recruited John Cann from acid/progressive rock band Andromeda.
+By March, Crane recruited John Cann from acid/progressive rock band Andromeda.
 However, just as Cann joined, bassist-vocalist Graham left.
 Cann (who played guitar and sang for Andromeda) took over vocal duties, while the bass lines were overdubbed on Crane's Hammond organ with a combination of left hand and pedals, and the vocals were replaced with Cann's vocals and some guitar on four tracks.

-Atomic Rooster resumed gigging until the end of June 1970, when Carl Palmer announced his departure to join Emerson, Lake & Palmer.
+Atomic Rooster resumed gigging until the end of June 1970, when Carl departed to join Emerson, Lake & Palmer.
 Ric Parnell filled the drum spot until August, when Paul Hammond was recruited from Farm.
 They then recorded their second album, Death Walks Behind You, released in September 1970.
 Originally it was not commercially successful, as with the first album, but by February 1971, the single "Tomorrow Night" reached No. 11 in the UK Singles Chart, with the album reaching No. 12 in the UK Albums Chart.
 Atomic Rooster made an appearance on the Top of the Pops, and toured to support the album.